bullhorn/dataloader/ARCHITECTURE.md

-##DataLoader Architecture
+## DataLoader Architecture
--This file takes advantage of advanced markdown features to draw [LaTeX](https://en.wikibooks.org/wiki/LaTeX/Mathematics) mathematical formulas.
-Unfortunately, GitHub markdown does not support these diagrams.
-To view this file using StackEdit.io, click [here](https://stackedit.io/viewer#!url=https://raw.githubusercontent.com/bullhorn/dataloader/master/ARCHITECTURE.md)

-###Overview
+### Overview

-At the highest level, DataLoader is a command line interface that has the following inputs and outputs:
+DataLoader is a locally running java application that provides a command line interface for converting input CSV files to Bullhorn REST API calls for mass inserts, updates, and deletes.
+Like Data Mirror, it is built on top of the [SDK-REST](https://github.com/bullhorn/sdk-rest) java library.
+DataLoader has the following inputs and outputs:

  * Inputs
 	 * dataloader.properties file